-Because of a lack of reference communities, the interpretive information for this plant community is derived from previously developed range site descriptions and professional consensus of range trained field staff.
-This plant community is a productive mid/shortgrass prairie with a high diversity of forb species and occasional woody plants.

-The plant structure is maintained by a grazing and fire regime which recycles organic matter and nutrients from standing herbaceous material and prevents woody species from establishing dominance on the ecological site.
+Because of a lack of reference communities, the interpretive information for this plant community is derived from previously developed range site descriptions and professional consensus of range-trained staff.
+This plant community is a productive mid/short grass prairie with a mix of occasional woody plants.
+This plant structure is maintained by infrequent grazing and fire regime which recycled organic matter and nutrients from standing herbaceous material and prevented woody species from establishing dominance on the ecological site.
 This plant community is resistant to change and can persist through periodic droughts and other types of disturbance.
 On the other hand, it is not very resilient if herbaceous production and ground cover are dramatically reduced on a regular basis.